-While this hotel lacks the history of some of the hotels mentioned above, it does have two swimming pools, one with water slides, plenty of space for water sport enthusiasts on the beach in front, and offers many more resort-style activities than your other luxury hotels in Penang.
+While this hotel lacks the history of some of the hotels mentioned above, it does have two swimming pools, one with water slides, plenty of space for water sports enthusiasts on the beach in front, and offers many more resort-style activities than your other luxury hotels in Penang.

 The hotel is located 400 yards from Feringghi Night Walk Bazaar, while Batu Feringghi Waterfall is 1 mile away.
-The tropical Spice Garden is also 1.6 miles from the property and the hotel is 10.6 miles from Georgetown and 18.6 miles from Penang International Airport.
+The Tropical Spice Garden is also 1.6 miles from the property, and the hotel is 10.6 miles from Georgetown and 18.6 miles from Penang International Airport.